Mean Mike: Early career (1982–1997)

 Mike started his career as Mike Madigan in 1982 and wrestled for several local independent companies.
 Eventually he garnered enough experience, and was booked as an enhancement talent as Mike Richards working for the World Wrestling Federation and American Wrestling Association on their TV shows AWA TV, WWF Wrestling Challenge and WWF Superstars.
 His first territory opportunity was in 1984 working for Bob Geigel in Central States Wrestling as Mike Madigan.
 After several years of working as an enhancement talent, Mike and fellow enhancement talent Rick Gantner aka Bull Pain took on the personas of The Texas Hangmen Killer & Psycho under masks and wrestled for Verne Gagne in the American Wrestling Association.

-In the WWC they were managed by El Profe and won the WWC Caribbean Tag Team Championship from The Super Medicos as well as being apart of an infamous hanging of Invader I angle which made them one of the most memorable teams in WWC history.
+In the WWC they were managed by El Profe and won the WWC Caribbean Tag Team Championship from The Super Medicos as well as being a part of an infamous hanging of Invader I angle which made them one of the most memorable teams in WWC history.
 The next year they lost the WWC Tag Teams Titles and left for Tennessee to work for Jerry Jarrett in the United States Wrestling Association.
 There they were managed by J. C. Ice and won the USWA World Tag Team Championship from Jerry Lawler and Jeff Jarrett in Memphis.
 Later that year after losing the belts to Jarrett and Robert Fuller in May 1991, the team split up as Psycho no longer wanted to wear the mask and developed his new persona as Bull Pain.
 Bull sold his portion of the gear to Mike to continue the Texas Hangmen.

 In 1996, Moran spent time in Big Japan Pro Wrestling as "Grey Skull", with Tom Beninghaus who was Tornado Juice working a lot of Barbed wire matches with most of Big Japan's top talent.

-Moran took on two of his students he trained locally for the next two years, Midwest Indy wrestlers Rambo Robinson and Spymaster - before choosing his permanent Tag Team partner Tough Tom who was also wrestling locally in Wisconsin at the time.
+Moran took on two of his students he trained locally for the next two years as new versions of The Texas Hangmen, Midwest Indy wrestlers Rambo Robinson and Spymaster - before choosing his permanent Tag Team partner Tough Tom who was also wrestling locally in Wisconsin at the time.
 Moran and Beninghaus went back to Puerto Rico and won the WWC Caribbean Tag Team Championship again, this time managed by Rico Suave.
 They would also go on to see considerable success in Windy City Wrestling, winning their Tag Team Championships on 3 occasions.

 Moran then decided to take off the mask and wrestled under the new persona as "The Mighty Kodiak" wearing a large Bear head into the ring.
 He primarily wrestled for Windy City Wrestling in the Midwest, working several matches against Bob Backlund, Ken Patera and Cowboy Bob Orton.
 Moran then returned to Puerto Rico as The Mighty Kodiak and won the WWC Television Championship from El Pulgarcito at Hiram Bithorn Stadium in San Juan.
 After losing the TV title to Sweet Brown Sugar aka Skip Young, he then went back to the US, donning the hoods again with Beninghaus as The Texas Hangmen.